minorfree/minorfree.github.io/_posts/2025-08-24-SpannerQues.md

 I gave a talk at the [Sublinear Graph Simplification workshop](https://simons.berkeley.edu/workshops/sublinear-graph-simplification) at the Simons Institute for Theory of Computing in July 2024.
 My talk titled ["Recent Progress on Euclidean Spanners"](https://www.youtube.com/watch?v=H3KWeEEVA9g), which was my original motivation.
 However, to fit my talk more to the theme of the workshop, I decided to  expand the scope to cover many different types and classes of graphs.
 Here is a [copy of my slides](/assets/figs/spanner-simons-talk.pdf).

-In the talk, I posed various questions, and since then, there has been progress on many of them.
+In the talk, I posed various questions, and since then, there has been progress on some of them.
 So I think I should post about these questions and include recent progress on each of them.
 I wish to see more progress in this space.
 Without further ado, here they are (refer to my slides for terminology).

 ---